-Note 6 - Due to Developers
+Note 6 - Due to Developer

-The District has entered into financing agreements with its developers for the financing of the construction of water, sewer, drainage, park and recreational facilities.
-Under the agreements, the developers will advance funds for the construction of facilities to serve the District.
-The developers will be reimbursed from proceeds of future bond issues or other lawfully available funds, subject to approval by TCEQ.
+The District has entered into financing agreements with its developer for the financing of the construction of water, sewer and drainage facilities.
+Under the agreements, the developer will advance funds for the construction of facilities to serve the District.
+The developer will be reimbursed from proceeds of future bond issues or other lawfully available funds, subject to approval by TCEQ.
 The District does not record the capital asset and related liability on the government wide statements until construction of the facilities is complete.

-Changes in amounts due to developers during the year are as follows:
+Changes in amounts due to developer during the year are as follows:

-Due to developer, beginning of year \$ 4,264,120
+Due to developer, beginning of year \$ 2,044,254

-Developer reimbursements (2,812,372)
+Developer reimbursements (600)

-New developer funded construction 592,506

-Due to developer, end of year \$ 2,044,254
+Due to developer, end of year \$ 2,043,654